YanpengMei/Project_of_CRS-465-Roboter/README.md

 This project is about the modeling, simulation and controller design of the CRS 465 robot arm.

-It is very interesting.
-You can find more information in the brief report
+It is not so difficult to complete but very interesting.
+You can find more information in the brief report.